mattmakai/fullstackpython.com/content/posts/170609-static-sites-pelican.markdown

 (staticsite) $
 ```

-What did we just create using the Pelican quickstart script?
+What did we just create using Pelican's quickstart script?
 Check out
 the new files in the directory.

 ```bash